Surfrider Foundation

-The Surfrider Foundation is a U.S. 501(c)(3) non-profit environmental organization that works to protect and preserve the world's oceans, waves and beaches.
-It focuses on plastic reduction, water quality, beach access, beach and surf spot preservation, and sustaining marine and coastal ecosystems.
+The Surfrider Foundation is a U.S. 501(c)(3) non-profit environmental organization that lobbies for the protection of oceans and beaches.

-Headquartered in San Clemente, California, the Surfrider Foundation maintains a small staff, which work to support the organization's network of 200+ grassroots volunteer-led chapters and student clubs.
-The current CEO is Chad Nelsen.

 History

 The Surfrider Foundation was started in Malibu, California, in 1984 by a handful of surfers to protest threats to their local surf break at Malibu Point.
 The organization continued on for several years as a loose advocacy group until 1991, when the first chapters were founded.
+Rob Caughlan served as president from 1984 to 1991.

+In their 2025 report on the previous year, it was estimated that the Surfrider Foundation collected 365000 lb of trash with 40,000 volunteers.
+Of the waste collected, 83% were plastics and 32.5% were plastic fragments.
+The most numerous items collected were cigarette butts.

 Activism

 The foundation was a key plaintiff in the battle to open Martin's Beach in San Mateo County, California.
 The case resolved in 2018, when the United States Supreme Court rejected Vinod Khosla's appeal.

 Starting in 2005, The Surfrider Foundation was one of several environmental organizations that led efforts to prevent a 6-lane toll road that would have cut through San Onofre State Beach, the Donna O'Neil Land Conservancy, sacred sites of the Acjachemen and endanger San Mateo Creek Watershed.
 On September 25, 2020, California governor Gavin Newsom signed AB1426 prohibiting the development of any roadway(s) that might impact or encroach upon the state beach, ending the decades long battle.